ziemowit-s/neuronpp/README.md

         pop2.plot(animate=True)
    ```

+### Debugging of synapse and point process

-  * Debug any cell and synapse on interactive plot.
+Debug any cell and synapse on interactive plot.
 By pressing defined key (default is w) you can stimulate synapses provided to the Debugger
   ```python
     cell = Cell("cell")
     cell.make_sec("soma", diam=20, l=20, nseg=10)